zgock999/openwrt/README.md

-LEDE-Source
+openwrt
 ====

-LEDE-Project Source codes (Fork).
+OpenWrt source code (Fork).
 Please refer to the wiki page for detailed explanation(Japanese only).

 ## Description